NanoComp/meep/doc/docs/Python_User_Interface.md

 ### FluxRegion

 A `FluxRegion` object is used with [`add_flux`](#flux-spectra) to specify a region in which Meep should accumulate the appropriate Fourier-transformed fields in order to compute a flux spectrum.
-It represents a region (volume, plane, line, or point) in which to compute the integral of the Poynting vector of the Fourier-transformed fields.
+It represents a region (volume, plane, line, or point) in which to compute the integral of the Poynting vector of the Fourier-transformed fields. `ModeRegion` is an alias for `FluxRegion` for use with `add_mode_monitor`.

 Properties: